 Confucius said: to set the world in order, first set yourself in order.
-Nigga wasn’t kidding, either.
+Neighbor wasn’t kidding, either.
 He may well have been reading Eugen Herrigel, who taught us that to release the arrow, one must first not-release the arrow.
 Fact: not even UR is as reactionary as Zen.

 Another fact: if you show up for your first fencing class, they don’t just hand you a bardiche.
 The Procedure too is dangerous.
-It too has its prerequisites, although it only has one.
+It too has its prerequisites, although it has only one.

 Before you begin any positive work on the First Step, you must master the daunting spiritual discipline of passivism.
 This exercise itself may consume a lifetime.
 But with UR’s simple and down-to-earth instructions, it will go much more quickly.
 You may even find that you have already completed it.